The nonlinear motion of cells subject to external forces: Model

-We obtain solutions to \eqref{eq:ODE} by numerically solving the time dependent version of the force balance equation, $\partial_{t}h + \partial_{x}I = 0$, where $I = h^{\prime\prime\prime}(\tfrac{1}{3}h^3 + l_{u}h^2) + \mathcal{A}h^2 - \mathcal{V}h $, which represents overdamped dynamics of the height evolution.
+We obtained solutions to \eqref{eq:ODE} by numerically solving the time dependent version of the force balance equation, $\partial_{t}h + \partial_{x}I = 0$, where $I = h^{\prime\prime\prime}(\tfrac{1}{3}h^3 + l_{u}h^2) + g(h) - \mathcal{V}h $, which represents overdamped dynamics of the height evolution.
 Solving the time dependent problem (starting from a known initial condition) allows us to iteratively evaluate the integrals in equation \eqref{eq:dropVelocity} and gives us the potential to investigate the temporal dynamics of the drop.
 The steady state of the time evolution, $\partial_{t}h = 0$, is equivalent to equation \eqref{eq:ODE}.

-We simulate the dynamics until steady state using a Crank-Nicholson algorithm with adaptive time steeping, where the time step is increased as steady state approaches \cite{loisy2020modes}.
+We used an implicit method, a variant of the Crank-Nicholson algorithm, using finite difference coefficients to approximate the derivatives.
+The algorithm starts with with an initial condition that has the correct values of $h$ at the boundaries and advances in time until steady state.
+The algorithm advances in time according to $h_i^{n+1}/\Delta t + I_i(h_1^{n+1}, \cdots, h_{N}^{n+1})/2 = h_i^{n}/\Delta t + I_i(h_1^{n}, \cdots, h_{N}^{n})/2$, where $h_{i}^{n}$ is the discretised drop height evaluated at the $i^{\text{th}}$ spatial point at the $n^{\text{th}}$ time step, $I_i(h_1^{n}, \cdots, h_{N}^{n})$ is the discretised vesrion of $I$ as defined above evaluated at the $i^{\text{th}}$ at the $n^{\text{th}}$ time step.
+The time stepping in the algorithm is adaptive, meaning that the time step is increased as steady state approaches \cite{loisy2020modes}.
 In the numerics, we apply both height and pressure boundary conditions (converted to boundary conditions on $h^{\prime\prime}$) because the time evolution is a fourth order PDE:

 The boundary conditions on $h^{\prime\prime}$ are required for consistency with force balance, however we are in principle free to change the boundary conditions on $h$.
-The third derivative term is discretised implicitly, while the other terms are explicitly discretised using finite difference coefficients (see SI at \cite{SI} for further details).
-In all simulations $l_{u} = 0.05$, $h_{0} = 0.1$, $\Omega = 1$, $\pi_{0} = 0.9226$, $\omega = 1$, and the spatial step size is $0.002$.
+In all simulations $l_{u} = 0.05$, $h_{0} = 0.1$, $\Omega = 1$, $\pi_{0} = 0.9226$, which corresponds to a contact angle of $1$ for a free passive drop, $\omega = 1$, and the spatial step size is $0.002$. \AI{The value of the slip length was chosen to be consistent with \cite{loisy2020modes}.
+Changing the slip length has different effects on the contractile/extensile mode and polymerisation mode: increasing the slip parameter at a fixed polymerisation speed decreases drop speed because motility via polymerisation requires strong adhesion \cite{tjhung2015minimal,loisy2020modes}.
+The opposite is true for the contractile/extensile drops - increasing the slip length increases drop speed \cite{loisy2020modes}.}